jackfirth/rhombus-brainstorming/stream_pipelines.md

 Reducers are similar to transducers, but instead of transforming the sequence into a new sequence, a reducer aggregates a sequence into a single result value.

+This proposal makes several assumptions:

+- A surface syntax that uses traditional function-call notation, not S-expressions.
+- Some form of dot-operator for accessing values on objects.
+- Keyword arguments.

+Stream pipelines can exist without these assumptions, but they provide a clearer starting point and establish basic design constraints.

 # Motivation
 [motivation]: #motivation